mutagen-io/mutagen/README.md

   corollary, Mutagen can even synchronize between two remote endpoints without ever needing a local copy of the files.
 - Mutagen can display dynamic synchronization status in the terminal.
-- Mutagen does not propagate (most) permissions, but it does preserve permissions when updating files<sup>1</sup>.
+- Mutagen does not propagate (most) permissions, but it does preserve<sup>1</sup> permissions when updating files.
 The only permission propagated by Mutagen is executability or lack thereof.
 Any other permissions are left untouched for existing files and set to user-only access for newly created files.
 This is by design, since Mutagen's main purpose is remote development.
 Nothing in the current design precludes adding more extensive permission propagation in the future.
 - Mutagen has (**best-effort**) [safety mechanisms](doc/safety.md) to avoid accidental data loss.

-<sup>1</sup> This behavior is currently limited to POSIX systems, but should be
+<sup>1</sup> This preservation behavior is currently limited to POSIX systems,
-coming to Windows systems soon.
+but should be coming to Windows systems soon.

 You might have guessed that Mutagen's closest cousin is the [Unison](http://www.cis.upenn.edu/~bcpierce/unison) file synchronization tool.